A summary by Mike Cladingbowl, National Director, Schools.

 So what has any of this to do with grading teaching in individual lessons?
 I think the time has come to try something different.
 While I am confident that most inspectors have got the message, I fear it is not yet established firmly enough in schools.
 I suspect that many in the profession still think that teaching can be assessed well by observing, episodically, a few aspects of an individual’s work for only a short period of time.

-So in a pilot from 9 June 2014 onwards, across the Midlands region, inspectors will not enter a grade for teaching on each individual lesson observation form.
+So in a pilot from 9 June 2014 onwards, across the Midlands region, inspectors will not be grading lessons for teaching on each individual lesson observation form.
 Instead, they will record their observations about what is going well, and what is going less well, and use this to feed back to teachers (if teachers want this) or even groups of teachers.
 But inspectors will not feed back a specific teaching grade or use grades to arrive at an overall judgement.

 They will summarise the strengths and weaknesses of the teaching they encounter, along with plentiful other evidence from the scrutiny of books, discussions with teachers and children, the school’s own view of teaching and so on.
 Taken together, this will provide a catalyst for discussion and allow inspectors to form a view about teaching overall.